 The term dollarization is loosely defined as the use of any foreign currency by another country.
 Berg and Borensztein (2000) identified two forms of dollarization.
 The first is full dollarization under which a country officially abandons its own currency and adopts a more stable currency of another country - such as the US dollar - as its legal tender.
-Second, limited or unofficial dollarization occurs when residents hold a relatively large component of foreign currency and foreign currency (due to economic instability and hyper-inflation) for transaction and store of value purposes.
+Second, limited or unofficial dollarization occurs when residents hold a relatively large component of foreign currency and foreign currency deposits at domestic banks, foregoing the usage of their sovereign currency (due to economic instability and hyper-inflation) for transaction and store of value purposes.